Aioros/console-streaming-server/docs/_pages/faq.md

 ### I changed my Primary DNS as instructed and now my console can't connect to anything!

 You should choose a valid Secondary DNS too.
-If you don't, your console will not be able to reach anything when Console Media Server is off.
+If you don't, your console will not be able to reach anything when Console Streaming Server is off.
 Recommended choices for Secondary DNS are:

 - the original Primary DNS
 - your default gateway (commonly your router's IP address, like 192.168.1.1)